Gaurav1045/Tasty-Burger-Website/README.md

-# 🍔 Tasty Burger Website
+# 🍔 Tasty Burger - React Franchise Website

 Welcome to the official React-based website for **Tasty Burger**, a delicious burger franchise known for its mouthwatering flavors and great service!
 This project showcases the modern, responsive design and layout built using **React.js**.